 1. Daniel Tredway, born: Baltimore Co., Maryland, married Mary Young on on 08 Aug 1782 in Maryland.
 Daniel died in Maryland?
 Daniel and Mary had 3 sons, who went with her to Kentucky.
 I do not have the names of all three.
 I only have one.
 He was: Robert Treadway.

-4. Nancy Tredway, born: 05 Oct 1773, Washington Co., Virginia, married William Finley on 15 Aug 1789 in Sullivan Co., Tennessee.
+5. Nancy Tredway, born: 05 Oct 1773, Washington Co., Virginia (Tentative), married William Finley on 15 Aug 1789 in Sullivan Co., Tennessee.
 William was born in Maryland, and died on 17 Feb 1815 in Robertson Co., Tennessee.
 Their children were: William Jr., Thomas, Mary, Susanna, Elizabeth, Richard Finley.

 Click Here to View the Will of Isham Tredway

-4. John Treadway, b: 1813, Tennessee.
-He married Nancy "Betty" Teague.
+5. John Robert Treadway, born 05 May 1815, Tennessee.
+He married Nancy Elizabeth "Betty" Teague.
 Betty was born in 1815 in Buncombe Co., North Carolina, the daughter of Henry Edward Teague and Anna Elizabeth Paine.
-John and Nancy were listed in the 1880 Leicester, Buncombe Co.
-Census as living with their daughter and son-in-law; Sarah A. and Leander Martin.
+John died in Oct 1889 in Madison Co., North Carolna.
 John and Nancy's children were: Matthew Madison, Nathaniel Ervin, Sarah A., Catherine "Kate", Eliza

 L., Lucinda, Edward R., John Robert, and Rebecca Treadway.